 A Dental OSB offers different coverage than the dental benefits described in your supplemental dental benefit package.
 If you need more dental coverage, you should consider a Dental OSB.
 You can review the Dental OSB options available to you below.
 The charts outline the benefits you will get instead of the benefits offered as part of your supplemental dental benefit package.
-For example, the OSB benefits may reduce costshare or cover additional benefits or out-of-network coverage may apply.
+For example, the OSB benefits may reduce costshare or cover additional benefits.
 The Maximum plan benefit (e.g., the maximum amount the plan will pay for dental care during the plan year) and/or frequency of covered services may change.
 Please note, the Maximum plan benefit available to you is \$2,000.

-If you purchase any of these Optional Supplemental Benefits (OSBs), this Evidence of Coverage contract also will apply to them.
-The OSB payment method must be the same as the Medicare Advantage payment method.
-For more information about your payment options, please call Customer Care at the phone number that appears at the end of this section or on the back of your Humana member ID card.
+The extra monthly cost for these benefits will be added to your Medicare Advantage plan premium.
+If you purchase any of these Optional Supplemental Benefits (OSBs), this Evidence of Coverage contract will also apply to them.
+If you have questions about these OSBs, please call Customer Care at the phone number that appears at the end of this section or on the back of your Humana member ID card.